francois-gm/go-kabk/2022-2023-go4-thesis-assignment/README.md

 - The possibility of making small groups feedback (4-5 people, sign-up sheet, 60 minutes) if the occasion proves useful.
 - **Self-directed** (if not meeting for feedback, you'd be expected to advance/work on your project)
 - In addition, we aim to schedule, when appropriate, about **one hour** of that class for presenting **relevant** knowledge **related to the assignment**.
 This will be communicated based on feedback and needs.
-- **You don't have to sign-up every week**, but we **suggest** you to sign-up **two classes out of three**.
-This means you'll meet with François about 3 times out of 9 classes, and Thomas about 3 times out of 9 classes.
+- In order to pass, attendance is set at 7 classes out of 9 (80%).
+This means you'll meet with François 3 to 4 times and with Thomas 3 to 4 times out of 9 classes.

 ### Working methodology